MedAImage/BCD_Explainability_Analysis/README.md

 ## Dataset

 The dataset used is composed of screening mammograms from two published datasets: **INbreast** and **VinDrMammo**.
-The annotations of the selected images of both datasets are available in a file called *joined_inbreast_vindr.json*.
+The annotations for the selected images from both datasets are available in a file called *joined_inbreast_vindr.json*.

-For each sample, its information is stored as follows:
+For each sample, the corresponding information is stored as follows:
 ```json

 {